Organised crime in Singapore: The first secret society group

 Organised criminal gangs existed in Singapore long before the arrival of the British.
 Formed in 1820, Heaven and Earth Society (Tiandihui) based in Fujian, an offshoot of the Ghee Hin Kongsi was the first secret group formed in Singapore.

 British colony of Singapore

-Organised crime was on a steady rise in the following years as a result of immigration triggered by the arrival of the British since 1946.
+Organised crime rose steadily in the following years as a result of immigration triggered by the arrival of the British in the 1820s.
 The mass immigration played a crucial role in the economic development during the colonial era by availing large population for labours.
-However, the rapid growth in the ethnic Chinese population came with cost as secret societies were formed.
+However, the rapid growth in the ethnic Chinese population came with cost as more secret societies were formed.
 Immigrants formed their own “community” based on the notion of brotherhood generally known as Hui, which loosely translates into a vast family or company.
 When joining Hui, one had to cut their fingers with a knife, and the blood that dripped down would be added into rice wine, then it would be drunk as a sign of brotherhood.